JoyC109/NVIDIA05/README.md

-# Object Detection with Bluetooth Audio Alerts
+# Object Detection with Audio Alerts

-> A real-time object detection system on NVIDIA Jetson that sends **spoken alerts** to a connected **Bluetooth speaker** when specific objects (like humans, animals, or vehicles) are detected.
+> A real-time object detection system on NVIDIA Jetson that sends **spoken alerts** when specific objects (like humans, animals, or vehicles) are detected.

 ---